19hours/sg-statutes/Acts/Income Tax Act.md

 (3) No deduction shall be allowed under this section in respect of any expenditure which is not allowed under section 14 or 14D.

-(3A) The total amount of deduction allowed under this section and sections 14, 14D and 14DA in respect of any expenditure incurred by a person for an approved research and development project in Singapore shall not exceed 200% of such expenditure incurred.
+(3A) The total amount of deduction allowed under this section for any expenditure incurred by a person for an approved research and development project in Singapore must not, after adding the total amount of deductions allowed under sections 14, 14D and 14DA for the same expenditure, result in the total amount of deductions for that expenditure exceeding 200% of that expenditure; and if it so exceeds then no deduction is allowed under this section for that expenditure.

-[34/2008]
+[Act 45 of 2018 wef 12/11/2018]

 (3AA) No deduction shall be allowed to any person under this section in respect of any expenditure for which a deduction has been allowed under section 14DA(2).